Emergency Care Attendant (EMT)

 Geographic Diversity

-Americans aren’t the only ones with an interest in Emergency Care Attendant (EMT Ambulance).
+Students from other countries are interested in Emergency Care Attendant (EMT Ambulance), too.
 About 5.6% of those with this major are international students.

 How Much Do Emergency Care Attendant (EMT) Majors Make?